rishiraj88/netcalculator/README.md

 In response, respective net prices are be returned.
 You may try other values of country code and gross price as well.

-## For any queries, feel free to utilise the contact points at:
+## For any queries, feel free to contact at:
 - **LinkedIn:** <https://www.linkedin.com/in/rishirajopenminds>
 - **X:** <https://twitter.com/RishiRajDevOps>
 - **Start Page:** <https://bio.link/rishiraj49de>